kushv818/embedded-onboarding/README.md

 # About

 A collection of tutorials to help with the onboarding process for the embedded systems teams.

-This onboarding tutorial serves to familiarize new members to the tools and skills the embedded teams use on a daily basis.
+The tutorials serve to familiarize new members to the tools and skills the embedded teams use on a daily basis.
 All of the concepts in here are something a member should be able to understand to be a successful member on the team.

+These were created due to the need for an industry-ready embedded systems tutorial that succinctly provides the necessary context and lays the foundation for systems programming in a sequential and structured manner.
+They follow a learning progression inspired by Bloom’s Taxonomy, moving from conceptually remembering to understanding to applying, and then, finally, to creating.

 ## Disclosure